Too Much Protein

 Steak… Hamburger… Roast Beef… Pork chops… Ham… Bacon… Sausage… Hot dogs… Lamb chops… Chicken… Turkey… Duck… Capon… Fish… Shrimp… Lobster… Crab… Scallops… Venison… Omelets… Egg Salad…

-Dairy products, such as milk, cheese and yogurt are also good sources of healthy eating protein.
+Dairy products, such as milk, cheese and yogurt are also good sources of protein.

-In addition, there are some plant foods that are significant sources of healthy eating protein.
+In addition, some plant foods are significant sources of protein.
 These are the legumes, grains, some vegetables, nuts and seeds.

 Lentils… Split peas… Kidney beans… Pinto beans… Black beans… Soybeans… Garbanzo beans… Navy beans… Peanuts… Peanut Butter… Rice… Wheat….
 Barley… Oats… Peas… Kale… Okra… Walnuts… Brazil Nuts… Almonds… Pumpkin Seeds… Sesame Seeds….